The stay-at-home restrictions of the coronavirus pandemic have dramatically changed the way that many businesses operate.

 A VPN comes in the form of an application that employees download on any device they use to connect to the internet and access business data.
 Once turned on, the VPN then redirects their connection through its own secure severs.
 All data traffic is encrypted and the employee’s home IP address is also made anonymous.

-Using a VPN is also smart while traveling because it can secure data even if the person is using an unsecure public hotspot.
+Using a VPN is also smart while traveling because it can secure data even if the person is using an unsecure public WiFi hotspot.

 Consolidate Communications in One Platform